 Out-Law Guide | 01 Feb 2011 | 11:03 am | 5 min. read

-This guide is subject to UK law and was last updated on 1st February 2011.
+This guide is subject to UK law.

 New regulations coming into force in April 2011 aim to encourage more firms to set up electronic money schemes and introduce new protections and safeguards for their customers.

 E-money is money that is typically stored on a card which is linked to the user's account and can be used to pay for goods and services.

 It is a rapidly expanding market.
 According to the Electronic Money Association, the number of e-money accounts operated by e-money issuers in Europe grew from 15 million in 2005 to 125 million by the end of 2009.

 By far the largest volume of e-money business is currently carried out by issuers who fall outside the scope of regulation because their pre-paid cards can only be used for a limited purpose, such as in a single retail chain or at the office canteen.